 1. The name of the Yosemite National Park hotel or lodge where you have a reservation may have changed.

-If you don’t recognize your lodge in a list of names, it’s probably because it’s been renamed.
-Here’s a quick overview of the properties that have new names.
+If you don’t recognize your lodge in a list of names, it’s probably because it’s been renamed temporarily.
+Here’s a quick overview of the properties that had temporary new names.

 Curry Village is now Half Dome Village.